otahsinb/GAZIEECS_Qua_Lecs/README.md

 ![TR-GT_OPP](https://user-images.githubusercontent.com/54834769/210771343-801620ba-cc52-453d-9c6a-707a63985216.JPG)

 Sosyolojik araştırma yöntemleri ile sosyo-teknik araştırma yapmaya çalışıyoruz.
 Bunun farkında olarak güncellemeler yapacağız.
-Sosyo-teknik araştırma'yı Hoda çalışmasında 4 boyutta ele almış.
+Sosyo-teknik araştırma'yı yazar çalışmasında 4 boyutta ele almış.
 1. What is the phenomenon of topic being stuied? ....
 2. In which field or disipline does the phenomenon occur?
 Who are the actors?
 3. What is type of data being collected?
 What tools and techniques are being applied?